 - Teach your toddler to drink from a cup by 12-15 months and avoid putting toddlers and infants to bed with milk or juice once those first baby teeth appear.
 Drinking from a cup makes it less likely for milk or juice to pool around the teeth, especially at night.

-- Establish good dental habits by visiting a children’s dentist for regular 6-month checkups.
-A children’s dentist can explain procedures such as applying a numbing agent or removing a cavity in words a child can understand.
-Dr. Jodi Day likes to use visual aids to help children understand procedures and how to best care for their teeth.
+- Establish good dental habits by visiting any of our children’s dentists for regular 6-month checkups.
+Our children’s dentists can explain procedures such as applying a numbing agent or removing a cavity in words a child can understand.
+Our children’s dentists like to use visual aids to help children understand procedures and how to care for their teeth.

 Our children’s dentists can also refer you to any other necessary dentist or professional should your child’s needs extend beyond a general dentist’s office.
 Our children’s dentists are comfortable expanding the circle of care for a young child with more complex dental needs.
 They welcome parents and caregivers who are searching for a kind and gentle dental experience for their children.
 If you don’t have dental insurance, be sure to locate a dental plan, a low-cost dental plan, or an affordable dentist.
 It could really be a lifesaver.
 In addition, a dental plan that is offered by a gentle, children’s dentist will give you all the great benefits you need so you can help your child maintain great oral and overall health.

-Lincoln Dental Plans partners with Coddington Dental for a few reasons.
-One, in particular, is Dr. Jodi Day’s amazing work with children.
-We understand that it is easy for children to develop a negative view of the dentist, but starting off early with a caring and calming dentist will help them feel a lasting comfort with a dentist’s office.
+Lincoln Dental Plans partners with locations of Nebraska Family Dentistry for a few reasons.
+One, in particular, all children’s dentists, demonstrate fantastic work with all children.
+We understand that it is easy for children to develop a negative view of the dentist, but starting off early with a caring and calming dentist will help them find lasting comfort with a dentist’s office.

 Annual Plan Benefits